 In 2011 Gillette Stadium hosted the NCAA Division I Men’s Lacrosse Quarterfinals, drawing the second largest crowd in NCAA history, setting the tone for the Championships which advanced to Baltimore, Maryland.

-The NCAA has brought the culmination of the college lacrosse season to Gillette Stadium three times.
-The NCAA Men’s Lacrosse Championships were played in Foxborough in 2008, 2009 and most recently in 2012.
+The NCAA has brought the culmination of the college lacrosse season to Gillette Stadium four times.
+The NCAA Men’s Lacrosse Championships were played in Foxborough in 2008, 2009, 2012 and most recently in 2017.
+In 2017 Gillette Stadium became the first venue to host both the Division I Men’s and Division I Women’s Championships.
+Gillette Stadium will host the Men’s Championships again in 2018.
 The battles of the bests have drawn record crowds with fans from across the country.

 In addition to college events, Gillette Stadium has also hosted several high school games, youth clinics, and coaches clinics in its efforts to promote the game.